shyampurk/ChatEngineWithAWSTranslate/README.md

 ## [Set Up PubNub Function for Translation](#set-up-pubnub-function-for-translation)

-Follow these steps to setup PubNun Function to serve as the backend for multilingual chat app.
+Follow these steps to setup PubNub Function to serve as the backend for multilingual chat app.

 ### Step 1 : Setup PubNub Function

 Head over to your PubNub dashboard and select the "ChatEngine App" app.
-Follow the official document of [PubNub Function](https://www.pubnub.com/products/functions/) to create a function for this app by clickign on the "Functions" menu on the sidebar.
+Follow the official document of [PubNub Function](https://www.pubnub.com/products/functions/) to create a function for this app by clicking on the "Functions" menu on the sidebar.

 <img src="screenshots/step1-pubnubfunction.png" width="800">